Eigenmodes in the long-time behavior of a coupled spin system measured with nuclear magnetic resonance

 The resulting signal is shown in Fig. \ref{fig:fid}, linear (a) and logarithmic scale (b).
 The time origin of the FID was assigned to the center of the $\pi/2$ pulse.
 The large dynamic range of the FID is only seen in the logarithmic plot in Fig. \ref{fig:fid}(b), where we show the magnitude of the NMR signal's real part.

 We find good agreement with Engelsberg and Lowe for times accessible within their experiment, i.e., up to \SI{150}{\micro\second}, c.f. grey curve in Fig.~\ref{fig:fid}(b).
-The red line in Fig.~\ref{fig:fid}(b) is a fit according to Eq.~(\ref{eq:longTimeTwo}) based on our decay between \num{160} and \SI{250}{\micro\second} using the nonlinear Levenberg-Marquardt algorithm \cite{levenberg_method_1944,marquardt_algorithm_1963}.
-This window was chosen since we may expect a faster second mode and since the algorithm should not operate in low signal-to-noise ratio.
+The red line in Fig.~\ref{fig:fid}(b) is a fit according to Eq.~(\ref{eq:longTimeTwo}) based on our decay between \num{160} and \SI{250}{\micro\second} using the nonlinear Levenberg-Marquardt algorithm as implemented in Matlab \cite{levenberg_method_1944,marquardt_algorithm_1963}.
+The algorithm returns estimates, the residuals, the Jacobian and a covariance matrix for the fitted parameters.
+The 95\% confidence intervals as specified in Tab.~{\ref{tab:fitResults}} are obtained as $a\pm ts$ where $t$ is derived from Student’s $t$ distribution using the degrees of freedom and the required confidence and $s$ is the standard error, i.e., the square root of the corresponding diagonal element of the covariance matrix.
+The fit window was chosen since we may expect a faster second mode and since the algorithm should not operate in low signal-to-noise ratio.
 We verified that a slight change in the starting point did not change the obtained fit parameters significantly.
-The obtained values are given in Tab.~\ref{tab:fitResults} as FID (110) $\lambda_1$.
+The obtained values are given in Tab.~\ref{tab:fitResults} as FID (110) $\lambda_1$ (see Tab.~S2 in the supplement {\cite{meier_see_2012}} for all parameters and error estimates).
 We find a significant deviation between our value ($\gamma_1 = \SI{40.3}{\per\milli\second}$) and the ones determined from Engelsberg and Lowe's data, but also those by Sorte et al. ($\sim \SI{43}{\per\milli\second}$).
 We also note a substantial difference between the fit (red line) and the data for shorter times.
 This is shown more clearly in Fig.~\ref{fig:fidTwoModes}(a) where the green curve is the difference between the actual decay and the fit to the long-time decay (first mode $\lambda_1 = \gamma_1 + i \omega_1$).
 Clearly, the green curve in Fig.~\ref{fig:fidTwoModes}(a) is strong evidence for Fine's second mode, since it is approximately exponential with a decay rate of roughly $2 \gamma_1$ (It disappears in the noise at about \SI{140}{\micro \second} while the first mode has disappeared at \SI{300}{\micro\second}).
 Note that this result could not be obtained by earlier measurements due to the lower signal-to-noise ratio that did not permit a fit at sufficiently long times.
 The significantly higher values for $\gamma$ obtained from earlier measurements are due to the influence of the second mode.

 The parameters of the second mode (green curve) in Fig.~\ref{fig:fidTwoModes}(a) are estimated from a fit to Eq.~(\ref{eq:longTimeTwo}) between 75 and \SI{135}{\micro\second}, shown as red curve in Fig.~\ref{fig:fidTwoModes}(b).
 The blue curve in Fig.~\ref{fig:fidTwoModes}(b) shows the residuum, revealing that the FID can be described accurately in terms of two modes for times greater than \SI{70}{\micro\second}.
 The estimates for the second mode are given as FID (110) $\lambda_2$ in Tab.~\ref{tab:fitResults}.